gkns/flat_file_http_api/README.md

 10. Although implemented in Java-17, not really using much of its new features, we can use Records for some classes.
 11. Lot of negative test-cases in the UTs.

-Design
----

-**On a high level, we have two main tasks in this application:**

-1. Injesting data from the text files and store it in a structured format, for easy querying.
-2. Expose HTTP endpoint for accessing the injested data.

-[1] Is taken care in this preliminary implementation in a more robust way, In that:

-- Incoming data-files are processed in a continuous and memory efficient way (streaming)
-- Data files can be added when the application is running, and they will be processed and added to the DB.
-- New record formats can be easily plugged using Camel components.
-- New data sources (other than file) can be easily plugged.
-- The embedded DB is located at the directory named: **derby_data_dir** in the working directory.

-[2] Can be optimized, explained in : **Why Derby embedded DB**

 Implementation specifics:
 ---